Physical Therapy School Requirements: Admission Process Guide

 Cardiopulmonary physical therapists specialize in helping individuals with heart and lung conditions, such as chronic obstructive pulmonary disease (COPD) and cardiac rehabilitation.
 They focus on improving cardiovascular fitness, respiratory function, and overall endurance.

-Continuing Education and Professional Development For Physical Therapist
+Continuing Education and Professional Development For Physical Therapists

 To stay current in the field and enhance their skills, physical therapists must engage in continuing education and professional development opportunities.
 Here are some common avenues for ongoing learning: